 Studying Data Science in Rhode Island

 The Providence Innovation & Design District, with its Wexford Science & Technology and Johnson & Wales Science and Innovation Centers, should help a lot.
-So, too, will booster groups like Tech Collective and Providence Geeks, investors such as the Slater Technology Fund, and the coworking community Founders League.
+So, too, will booster groups like Tech Collective, and investors such as the Slater Technology Fund.
 Watch this space!

 Data Science Research & Initiatives at Rhode Island Universities

-As the state’s signature Ivy League, Brown has a well-established reputation in data science.
-U.S. News & World Report frequently ranks it in the top 20 of Best Computer Science Graduate Schools and the top 50 of Best Statistics Graduate Schools.
-It’s also generous with its student funding!
+As the state’s Ivy League, Brown has a well-established reputation in data science.
+U.S. News & World Report has ranked Brown University in the top 50 of Best Statistics Graduate Schools in 2019.